 - Canada-European Free Trade Association (EFTA) Free Trade Agreement

 - Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 For feedback and general enquiries on the Government of Alberta’s role in these domestic and international trade agreements, contact the Trade Policy office.

 Registering an Alberta business in western Canada

-To register an Alberta business or organization in British Columbia, Saskatchewan or Manitoba, contact Corporate Registries in Service Alberta.
+To register an Alberta business or organization in British Columbia, Saskatchewan or Manitoba, contact Corporate Registries in Service Alberta and Red Tape Reduction.

 Getting Alberta credentials recognized in other provinces

 Certified Alberta workers can get their credentials recognized in other provinces in Canada.
 For more information see labour mobility in Canada.